Guardians’ Francona feeling good after recent health issues

 Although he is feeling great, the slugger knows it’s a problem that could return.

-“It’s just something that you have to manage,” Rizzo said.
-“I think anyone who’s had back pain, it kind of comes out of nowhere.
+”It’s just something that you have to manage,” Rizzo said in Florida. ”I think anyone who’s had back pain, it kind of comes out of nowhere.
 I think I’d be crazy to sit here and say I won’t have any back issues this year because every year it seems like a little something pops up.
 I definitely feel confident with the daily preparation and routine.”

 Rizzo hit just .224 in 130 games last year, which was 41 points under his career average.